assembl/assembl/README.txt

 Compiling CSS
 -------------

-You have too install compass: `gem install compass`
+You have too install compass:

+- gem install compass

+To run compass:

 - cd <directory containing this file>